 - Here’s an article with some clever tips on how to optimise your online presence to reduce your carbon footprint.

 - Switch to the search engine Ecosia; they plant trees with the money they generate from advertising revenue.
 Tab for a Cause uses the same model to raise funds for social, health and environmental charities around the world, and OCG supports the cleaning of oceans.
-Other search engines that donate to charities include Benelab and Every Click
+Other search engines that donate to charities include Every Click

 - Donate outdated equipment to Camara, Dublin 20 or Recycle IT, Dublin 22